631

 efficiency, automation of human work tasks, and

-technological glorification rather than on addressing
+technological glorification rather than on promoting

-socio-ecological challenges.
-The two mentioned
+ecological challenges.
+The two mentioned barriers are

-existing funding structures.
-Thus, if funding
+funding structures.
+Thus, if funding structures would

-structures would increasingly award user
+increasingly award user involvement, it could

 Ultimately user involvement in the system fails